Star Wars: X-Wing Miniatures Game Starter Set - Board Game Box Shot

 Star Wars: X-Wing Miniatures Game is a worthy addition to any gamers’ collection.
 Just realize that like other collectible miniatures games, it’s going to become like plastic crack, where you just have to keep adding playing pieces to the game.

-It’s not easy being and male, general gamer because this tends to make every single game which includes waging war with small plastic figures so attractive and cool that it’s ridiculous.
+It’s not easy being a male, general gamer because this tends to make every single game which includes waging war with small plastic figures so attractive and cool that it’s ridiculous.
 Especially at a young age because you’ll probably have a hard time understanding even half of what the thick rulebook(s) says, not to mention trying to memorize every single action that can be taken, how to score or avoid taking hits, the way your units move etc. And then there’s the enemy – your opponent’s miniatures, which probably doesn’t even act the same way your own does and they have all these special rules and stats.

 And then there’s all the debating about whether something is within shooting range or not, and whether you just moved too far or too short.